 F-Droid requires that the source code of the app is exempt from any proprietary library or ad service, according to their inclusion policy.
 Usually, that means that some developers will have to maintain a slightly different version of their codebase that should comply with F-Droid’s requirements.
 Besides, their “quality control” offers close to no guarantees as having access to the source code doesn’t mean it can be easily proofread.
 Saying Play Store is filled with malicious apps is beyond the point: the false sense of security is a real issue.
 Users should not think of the F-Droid main repository as free of malicious apps, yet unfortunately many are inclined to believe this.

 But… can’t I just trust F-Droid and be done with it?

-You don’t have to take my word for it: they openly admit themselves it’s a very basic process relying on badness enumeration (this doesn’t work by the way) and a few scripts.
-You are not exempted from trusting upstream developers and it goes for any repository.
+You don’t have to take my word for it: they openly admit themselves it’s a very basic process relying on badness enumeration (this doesn’t work by the way) which consists in a few scripts scanning the code for proprietary blobs and known trackers.
+You are therefore not exempted from trusting upstream developers and it goes for any repository.

 How can you be sure that the app repository can be held to account for the code it delivers?

 F-Droid’s answer, interesting yet largely unused, is build reproducibility.
 While deterministic builds are a neat idea in theory, it requires the developer to make their toolchain match with what F-Droid provides.
 It’s additional work on both ends sometimes resulting in apps severely lagging behind in updates, so reproducible builds are not as common as we would have wanted.
 It should be noted that reproducible builds in the main repository can be exclusively developer-signed.

 Google’s approach is code transparency for app bundles, which is a simple idea addressing some of the concerns with Play App Signing.
 A JSON Web Token (JWT) signed by a key private to the developer is included in the app bundle before its upload to Play Store.
 This token contains a list of DEX files and native